 Sutter Health Settles Whistleblower Lawsuit for Medicare Fraud Involving Anesthesia Billing

-Major California hospital chain Sutter Health has agreed to settle a whistleblower lawsuit involving false Medicare claims related to anesthesia billing.
+Major California hospital chain Sutter Health has agreed to settle a whistleblower lawsuit involving false Medicare claims

 The hospital group has agreed to pay $46 million, as well as disclose more pricing information to consumers, to resolve the whistleblower lawsuit.